-This is a first for the Launch Pad blog - a complete republish of an article from another source.
-The article included below hit on something that I feel strongly about - enough so that just a summary would not do it justice.
+This is a first for the Launch Pad blog – a complete republish of an article from another source.
+The article included below hit on something that I feel strongly about – scientific mistakes and accountability – enough so, that just a summary would not do it justice.

 So why is it difficult for a scientist to admit to a mistake publicly?
 Maybe we don’t give them proper tools to “come clean”.
 This article introduces us to a group who want to change that.

 Check it out – it’s still a messy process.
 For example, if you have come to change your understanding of a concept, but your co-author has not, how is that handled?

 If you like the article, check out the original publication here.

 Scientists Rarely Admit Mistakes.
 A New Project Wants to Change That.

 What are researchers to do when they lose confidence in their previously published work?
 A new project seeks to offer them an outlet.

 In September 2016, the psychologist Dana Carney came forward with a confession: She no longer believed the findings of a high-profile study she co-authored in 2010 to be true.
 The study was about “power-posing” — a theory suggesting that powerful stances can psychologically and physiologically help one when under high-pressure situations.
 Carney’s co-author, Amy Cuddy, a psychologist at Harvard University, had earned much fame from power poses, and her 2012 TED talk on the topic is the second most watched talk of all time.